guitarbeat/my-cat-folio/COMBINED_TASKLIST.md

 - [x] Ensure `NavBar` and any plain CSS like `components/NavBar/navbar.css` also use tokens.

 #### Inline styles
-- [ ] Audit and remove or tokenize inline styles found in:
+- [x] Audit and remove or tokenize inline styles found in:
-  - `src/App.js`
+  - ✅ `src/App.js` (no inline styles found)
-  - `src/components/TournamentSetup/TournamentSetup.js`
+  - ✅ `src/components/TournamentSetup/TournamentSetup.js` (converted cursor styles to CSS classes)
-  - `src/components/BongoCat/BongoCat.js`
+  - ✅ `src/components/BongoCat/BongoCat.js` (converted positioning styles to CSS classes)

 #### Accessibility & contrast
 - [ ] Verify text/background contrast ≥ 4.5:1 for body text and 3:1 for large text in both themes.